khalilruss/Chinese-Chatbot/README.md

 - Stanford CoreNLP: provides the tokenization and POS tagging used in the coreNLP service
 - PostgreSQL

-**For a more detailed explanation please refer to the implementation section of the report**
+**For a more detailed explanation please refer to the implementation section (section 5) of the report**

 # Deploy the system locally
 Ensure that docker and docker-compose are installed on the target computer and ports 3000, 8000, 8001, 8002, 8005, 9001 and 5432 don't have any services running on them.